kubkon/syclld/README.md

 $ zig build run -- simple.o
 ```

-If all goes well, you should see the following errors on screen:
+If all goes well, you should see the following error on screen:

 ```
 error: no entrypoint found: '_start'